 We offer a 10% discount for students and pensioners.

 Filharmonia Hungary season ticket holders can purchase tickets with a 20% discount by showing their season tickets!
-Individual discounts cannot be combined!
+The discount can be applied to one ticket per concert per subscription.

 We reserve the right to change the programmes, dates, venues, and performances, and ticket prices may change accordingly.

-Season tickets can be purchased at the Budapest office of the Filharmonia Hungary (1143 Budapest, Szobránc u.
-6-8.), at the Liszt Academy and online at www.jegymester.hu.
+Subscriptions are available at the Budapest office of Filharmónia Magyarország by prior appointment (1143 Budapest, Szobránc u.
+6–8.), at the Liszt Academy of Music (1061 Budapest, Liszt Ferenc tér 8.), and online at www.jegymester.hu.